aegoroff/grok/README.md

 grok.exe [-hi] -f <file> -m <string> [-p <file>]...

+grok.exe [-hi] -m <string> [-p <file>]...

   -h, --help                print this help and exit -i, --info                dont work like grep i.e. output matched string with
                             additional info
   -s, --string=<string>     string to match
-  -f, --file=<file>         full path to file to read data from -m, --macro=<string>      pattern macros to build regexp -p, --patterns=<file>     one or more pattern files.
-You can also use wildcards like path\*.patterns
+  -f, --file=<file>         full path to file to read data from.
+If not set and
+                            string option not set too data read from stdin -m, --macro=<string>      pattern macros to build regexp -p, --patterns=<file>     one or more pattern files.
+You can also use wildcards like path\*.patterns.
+If not set, current directory used to search all *.patterns files
 ```